What is SOTP Valuation (Sum of Parts)?

 Step 3 – Choose an appropriate valuation multiple

-For valuing the hotel segment, valuation multiple approach like Enterprise value/room or PE or EV/EBITDA can be used.
+For valuing the hotel segment, the valuation of multiple approaches like Enterprise value/room or PE or EV/EBITDA can be used.

 Segment 3 – Paper Segment Valuations